-At Camino the child is able to choose his or her own work, direct their own progress, complete the work on their own timetable, and seek help from other children and adults when they need it.
+The child is able to choose his or her own work, direct their own progress, complete the work on their own timetable, and seek help from other children and adults when they need it.
 The student planner and weekly conference facilitates the independent learning process.

 - Confidence & Competence

-At Camino each child is taught a system to manage their work with a clear sense of purpose and organization.
+Each child is taught a system to manage their work with a clear sense of purpose and organization.
 Through observation, reflection, and discussion they receive ongoing feedback, much of which is constructive and positive, building self esteem and the ability to self correct.

 Through daily living and working in a collaborative approach to learning the child finds community membership can be both personally satisfying and socially rewarding.
 There are ample opportunities for inclusion in the work of others as well as appreciation for the freedom to create and control one’s own work.

 Strong emphasis on independent learning creates intrinsic motivation.
 The child engages in continuous study and exhibits satisfaction in the process.
 Children achieve levels of competence and often revel in their mastery by showing others.

 - Adept at Handling Guidance & Authority

 Rapport and relationships that grow over the three year cycle enable the child to accept the “ground rules” of the group.
 The child recognizes the appropriate way in which to comport himself/herself with other children and the classroom adults.

 Camino’s community based approach to learning integrates the independent and autonomous aspects of learning with group study.
 This solicits collaboration and cooperation.
 Our mixed age community creates conditions that foster individual differences as strengths, and promotes groupings of various abilities.
 These ongoing experiences develop social skills as a response to conditions, rather than through direct teaching intervention.